ayhe22/recipes-analysis/README.md

   src="assets/calorie_dist.html"
   width="800"
   height="600"
-  frameborder="0"
+  frameBorder="0"
 ></iframe>
 In this visualization, the distribution of calories is clearly right-skewed.
 In fact, in the raw dataset, the `calories` column had outliers all the way up to 45609 calories.
 Since this number seems incredibly unrealistic for a normal recipe (the average adult consumes about 2000-3000 calories per day), I decided to exclude all recipes with calorie values that were 5 or more standard deviations above the mean, and the resulting plot is shown above.
 All following analyses will be performed with this abbreviated dataset that excludes these dramatic outliers.

-I also looked at the distribution of ingredient number in each recipe: (CHANGED)
+I also looked at the distribution of ingredient number in each recipe:
 <iframe
   src="assets/ingredients_dist.html"
   width="800"
   height="600"
-  frameborder="-100"
+  frameborder="0"
 ></iframe>
 The distribution of the number of ingredients required is closer to a normal distribution, but still remains skewed to the right.
 Most of the recipes seem to require 10 or less ingredients, which seem very reasonable for home-cooked recipes.